Peter Case: Early career

 Case was born in Buffalo, New York and lived in nearby Hamburg, New York.
 He wrote his first song "Stay Away," in 1965, at the age of eleven.
 A veteran of several rock bands and the local bar scene as a teenager, Case dropped out of high school when he was fifteen (he would later earn a GED), and after several years of traveling arrived in 1973 in San Francisco, where he performed as a street musician.
 During this period a documentary about the local music scene, Nightshift, directed by Bert Deivert, captured the young Case on film.
 In 1976, he teamed up with Jack Lee and Paul Collins to form the early punk-era band The Nerves in San Francisco.
 The group's 1976 EP track, "Hanging on the Telephone", was later recorded by Blondie.
+Music critic Denise Sullivan of Allmusic praised the album, writing "Never one to rely on formula, Case mixes his brand of incisive folk-rock with some simpatico musical styles…"[1] Writing for No Depression, Jim Musser was equivocal about the album, writing "Maybe the singer-songwriter’s willful escape from pop bought its own particular travails.
+More likely, Peter Case is just very capable instead of great.
+This is (again) a collection of well-crafted songs; all of the pieces (again) seem to be here.
+The playing and songs are top-drawer; the voice is simply…nice."

 The Nerves moved to Los Angeles on January 1, 1977, and played and promoted some of the first punk-era shows in that city, performing at The Masque, and the Whisky a Go Go, among other venues.
 They toured nationally in 1977, the first independent band of their era to do a national tour, as they opened shows for the Ramones, and Mink DeVille, and performed on co-bills with The Nuns, Devo, and Pere Ubu.